 Its not as if we didn’t write about ants earlier.
 However, we’ve been avoiding too much discussion on ants since our arrival in Bali, feeling as if our loyal readers may have had their “fill” during our four months in Fiji.

 OK, Chere.
-Here’s our Bali ant story and then we’re done with ants until the next ant infested society in which we’ll live.
-For easy reading of Bali ant experiences, I’m listing few here in bullet points for your perusal, or not, whichever you prefer.
+Here’s our Bali ant story and then we’re done with ants until the next ant-infested society in which we’ll live.
+For easy reading of Bali ant experiences, I’m listing a few here in bullet points for your perusal, or not, whichever you prefer.
 Here goes:

 - Although we don’t cook, nightly I toss our coleslaw salad with dressing I’ve made.
-When tossing the salad using the cut up veggies the two Kataks have prepared, I have to hurry to avoid ants crawling into the bowl.
-They don’t like the cabbage and carrots but they love the dressing.
+When tossing the salad using the cut-up veggies the two Ketuts have prepared, I have to hurry to avoid ants crawling into the bowl.
+They don’t like cabbage and carrots but they love dressing.
 While I’m tossing the salad hundreds of ants are running all over the granite countertops.
-They crawl up my arms.
-I don’t scream.
+They crawl up my arms. don’t scream.

 - Ants on our keyboards and monitors which we clean daily.
 They still come to call.